-In the past several decades new “designer dogs” have become quite popular.
+In the past several decade, many new “designer dogs” have become quite popular.

-What Is A Designer Dog Breed?
+What’s A Designer Dog Breed?

 The fad started in the 1980s when a man named Wally Conron bred a Labrador to a Standard Poodle.

-Although he hasn’t ever stated why he didn’t simply adopt a Poodle, the decision was made and the first intentional Labradoodles were created.
+Although he hasn’t ever stated why he didn’t simply adopt a Poodle… the decision was made and the first intentional Labradoodles were created.

 That being said, certain breeds do cause less of a reaction, the Poodle usually being in this category.